The O'Jays: History

 In the early 1960s, member Frank "Frankie" Little, Jr. joined the group as a guitarist and songwriter.
-He worked with lead vocalist Eddie Levert, assisting with some of the writing for the group, including 1964’s “Do the Jerk,” 1966’s “Pretty Words,” and 1967’s “Oh, How You Hurt Me”.
-He is also credited with vocals on 1962’s “Down at the Corner”.
-According to Walter Williams, “Frankie was a guitarist and songwriter in the very early O’Jays.
+He worked with lead vocalist Eddie Levert, assisting with some of the writing for the group, including 1964's "Do the Jerk" (recorded by Frank Polk), 1964's "Oh, How You Hurt Me" and 1966's "Pretty Words".
+He is also credited with vocals on 1962's "Down at the Corner."
+According to Walter Williams, "Frankie was a guitarist and songwriter in the very early O’Jays.
 He came with us when we first ventured out of Cleveland and traveled to Los Angeles, but he also was in love with a woman in Cleveland that he missed so much that he soon returned back to Cleveland after a short amount of time."
 In 2021, human remains discovered in 1982 at Twinsburg, Ohio, were identified as those of Frankie Little.